Keeping it real

-- Does the poster have emotional or professional stakes in these claims?
+- Does the account that shared the post have emotional or professional stakes in these claims?

-- What is their content asking you to focus on?
+- What is the content asking you to focus on?

 - Is this information reasonable?

-- Is it reputable, or does it cite reputable information?
+- Is it reputable, or does it cite reputable sources?

-- Why is it valuable to the poster?
+- Why is it valuable to the account that shared it?